vitejs/vite-ecosystem-ci/README-temp.md

 better to run with `CI=1` as some tests are flaky and setting that will retry them

-- uses `manualChunks` but can be replaced with `advancedChunks`
+- ⚠️ uses `manualChunks` but can be replaced with `advancedChunks`
-  - Note that the test expects a single chunk to be output, but rolldown outputs 5 chunks (probably because it'll break the execution order), I guess this is fine
+  - Note that the test expects a single chunk to be output, but rolldown outputs 5 chunks (probably because it'll break the execution order), ~~I guess this is fine~~ maybe not (https://github.com/sveltejs/kit/issues/3882), it seems they want to make sure there's a single chunk
   - Also found some issue with `experimental.strictExecutionOrder`: https://github.com/rolldown/rolldown/issues/3410
-- tests in `apps/dev-only` fails (`test.js:119:2 › Vite › optimizes +page.svelte dependencies`, `test.js:129:2 › Vite › optimizes +page.js dependencies`, `test.js:139:2 › Vite › skips optimizing +page.server.js dependencies`)
+- ✅ tests in `apps/dev-only`
-  - probably because esbuild plugins are used
+  - passed by converting esbuild plugins to rollup plugins

 ### unocss